-This image - the first in my gallery Anodyne Landscapes, and first image in my grouping of five galleries within Natural Beauty - epitomizes elements of the genre.
-The stylized image is worshipful toward the resplendence of Nature, it glories in colour, it evokes the essential mysteriousness of life, its design is composed along classical lines, and looking at it should make you feel affirmed, your soul soothed.
+This stylized image - the first in the gallery Easy Landscapes, and exemplary of the five galleries grouped within Natural Beauty - is worshipful toward the resplendence of Nature: it glories in colour, it evokes the essential mysteriousness of life, its design is composed along classical lines, and looking at it should make you feel affirmed, your soul soothed.
 Like the images that follow in this gallery, this one is also a bit old-fashioned, almost Pre-Raphaelite or perhaps Pictorialist in its romanticizing bid to move you.

 Two poets capture well the wondrous spirit animating anodyne landscapes.
 "To me," says Walt Whitman, "every hour of the light and dark is a miracle.
 Every cubic inch of space is a miracle."
 In his Three Songs of Praise, a similarly ecstatic e.e. cummings thanks God for "the leaping greenly spirits of trees and a blue true dream of sky and for everything which is natural which is infinite which is yes."